Derived categories of sheaves on singular schemes with an application to reconstruction: An application: reconstruction for projective Gorenstein varieties

 \begin{lem} All point functors of $Y$ are shifts of points. \end{lem}

 \proof Let us denote the category of point objects of $Z$ as $\mathcal{P}(Z)$.
 From lemma \ref{lem:point}, we know there is a bijection between shifts of closed points of $X$ and objects of $\mathcal{P}(X)$.
-From our assumption we have a equivalence between $\mathcal{P}(X)$ and $\mathcal{P}(Y)$ and there in inclusion of the shifts of points on $Y$ into $\mathcal{P}(Y)$.
+From our assumption, we have a equivalence between $\mathcal{P}(X)$ and $\mathcal{P}(Y)$.
+By lemma \ref{lem:catGor=Gor}, $Y$ is Gorenstein and, thus, there in inclusion of the shifts of points on $Y$ into $\mathcal{P}(Y)$.
 The category $\mathcal{P}(X)$ satisfies the following condition: if $P$ and $Q$ are objects, then either $P$ is isomorphic to a shift of $Q$ or $[P,Q[j]]$ is zero for all integers $j$.
-If $N$ is nonzero, then let $m$ be the largest integer for which the $m$-th cohomology sheaf is nonzero.
-There must be a nonzero map in $[N,\mathcal{O}_y[-m]]$.
+If $N$ is nonzero bounded complex of coherent sheaves, then let $m$ be the largest integer for which the $m$-th cohomology sheaf is nonzero.
+There must be a nonzero map in $[N,\mathcal{O}_y[-m]]$ for some $y$.
 Thus, $N$ must be a shift of a point.
 So all point objects of $Y$ are shifts of points.

 We can then apply lemma \ref{lem:invert}.

 \begin{lem} All locally-free objects of $D_{\perf}(Y)$ are shifts of locally-free coherent sheaves. \end{lem}